 A day on the Diploma Course

-Typically the day begins 6.30am working alongside the National Stud’s staff.
+Typically the day begins 6.30am working alongside The National Stud’s staff.
 Duties will usually include feeding, teasing, turning out, mucking out and assisting with veterinary examinations or the farrier.

-During the afternoon students may attend practical workshops, external visits or continue with stud duties.
-These duties will vary depending on the time of year and yard and may include some estate maintenance work.
+During the afternoon you may attend practical workshops, external visits or continue with stud duties.
+These will vary depending on the time of year and yard and may include some estate maintenance work.
 The normal working day finishes between 4 and 5pm.
-Due to the nature of the work there will also be times when students will be expected to work out of hours, for example; late night feeds and foaling duties.
+Due to the nature of the work there will also be times when you will be expected to work out of hours, for example; late night feeds and foaling duties.
 At least twice a week, following the evening meal, students will attend the 6.30pm evening lecture programme.

 The Diploma course involves working full time as part of the Stud staff team, therefore time off will be one and a half days every fortnight.
 Weekend working hours may allow for additional time off during the day depending on yard requirements.

-Students receive an allowance from the Stud in recognition for the practical work which is paid weekly by BACS transfer during the course.
+You will receive an allowance from the Stud in recognition for the practical work which is paid weekly by BACS transfer during the course.

-Uniform is provided by the Stud for students on the programme.
+Some branded uniform is provided by the Stud for students on the programme.

 Internet and computer access